StudioZeroZero/Twice-Monitor/README.md

 | LED | 17 | Backlight |
 | MISO | 21 | GPIO 9 |

+> [!TIP]
+> If you are soldering, I would reccomend to remove the plastic off the headers with a pliers and then remove them with the soldering iron- made it much easier for me!

-2. Software for the RPI to communicate with the Display.
+2. Waveshare32 software for the RPI to communicate with the Display.

 ```